 # flashrom -p internal:laptop=force_I_want_a_brick --layout <layout file> --image <your region> -w <your ROM>

-#2 Updated by Rodrigo Toste Gomes about 3 years ago
+#2 Updated by Rodrigo Toste Gomes over 3 years ago

 Iru Cai wrote: